Best SVS Subwoofers Reviewed: Top Models Compared

 Buying Guide

-Matching Sub to Room Volume
+Matching Sub to Room Size

-DSP App and Calibration Workflow
+DSP App Integration and Calibration Workflow

-The Case for Two Subwoofers
+The Case for Dual Subwoofers

 Frequently Asked Questions

-Should I choose the SVS PB-1000 Pro or the SB-1000 Pro for home theater?
+Should I buy the SVS PB-1000 Pro or SB-1000 Pro for a home theater?

-Is the SVS SB-3000 worth the upgrade over the SB-2000 Pro?
+Is the SVS SB-3000 worth the step up from the SB-2000 Pro for a mid-sized room?

 Where to Buy